Classes | Singing Lessons in Los Angeles

 12:00PM to 1:30PM on Zoom

-This workshop is actually yoga for the voice for the use of voice healing.
-Bring your mat, water and a small pillow and get ready to learn how yoga can open the voice and stimulate airflow for a free, full sounding experience.
-Yoga, shiatzu and Fitzmaurice Voicework will be used to release chronic holds in the body and reintroduce the practitioner to their own organic patterns of breathing.
+Many people feel a block in their throat chakra.
+This course is time to take a break and reclaim your breath, free your body of stress, open your throat chakraa and listen to your soul voice.
+Bring your mat, water and a small pillow and get ready to learn how to open the voice and stimulate airflow for a free, full sounding experience.
+Yoga, shiatzu, sound healing, breathwork, Fitzmaurice Voicework, Somatic Experiencing, Theta Healing and Presence Work will be used to release chronic holds in the body and reintroduce you to your own organic patterns of breathing and vocal production.
 The whole body will be opened so that it is available to receive sound down to the cellular level.
-You will then learn a series of exercises that promote vocal power, resonance and range and help you uncover deep layers of tension that might be hindering your voice and creative expression.
-The class is for those who want to improve their speech or singing and are interested in exploring tools for sound healing.
+This is not a strenuous yoga class and there are modifications of the poses for all people.

-Email us for more information, email@example.com.
-Needed for the course: a yoga mat, a small massage ball, a tuning fork in C# (136.1 hertz) and small crystal.
+Email us for more information, firstname.lastname@example.org.
+Needed for the course: a yoga mat, a tuning fork in C# (136.1 hertz) and small crystal.
 (I have some of these things available to borrow for traveling students).

-This certification is for voice and singing teachers, yoga teachers, movement specialists, music healers and sound healers, professional therapists, life coaches, actors, public speakers and anyone who wants to explore the voice.
+This certification is for voice and singing teachers, yoga teachers, movement specialists, music healers and sound healers, professional therapists, life coaches, actors, public speakers and anyone who wants to explore the voice and sound healing.

-Needed for the course: a yoga mat, a 10 foot yoga strap, two blocks, a small myofascia massage ball, a tuning fork in C# (136.1 hertz) or C (128 hertz) and a small crystal.
+Needed for the course: a yoga mat, a 10 foot yoga strap, two blocks, a tuning fork in C# (136.1 hertz) or C (128 hertz) and a small crystal.

 My first book and teaching methods were well described in The National Association of Teachers of Singing’s academic journal in an article in the May/June 2017 issue, Volume 73, No. 5, pp. 511–518: “Vocal Yoga: Applying Yoga Principles in Voice Therapy” by Adam Lloyd, Bari Hoffman-Ruddy, Erin Silverman, and Jeffrey L. Lehman.
 “Heather Lyle incorporates voice pedagogy, yoga postures and principles, directed breathing exercises, and voice science in her work, Vocal Yoga: The Joy of Breathing, Singing, and Sounding.
 “Lyle’s work focuses on respiratory exercises for speech and singing, and also provides examples of speech and singing exercises to achieve a balanced voice production.
 She incorporates aspects of other popular body alignment techniques and programs in her work including Feldenkrais, Alexander technique, and Tai Chi, among others.”

 My second book is called Vocal Yoga II, the Asanas.
 It dives deeper into yoga practices, pranayama, chakras, nadis, kriyas and asanas to heighten vocal production.
-It also contains my myofascial release exercises, some of which are modified yoga asanas, massage techniques and “Racking”.
+It also contains my myofascial release exercises, some of which are modified yoga asanas, massage techniques and “Racking.”
 “Racking” is custom designed stretches of myofascial anatomy trains (lines of connective tissue) using yoga and yoga therapy tractioning exercises that target all the different parts of the body that can affect the breathing and vocalization.
 All of the organs, muscles, veins and nerves in the body are covered in a netting called fascia.
 One interesting myofascial anatomy train is the direct connection of the tongue to the big toe!
 Racking requires teammates to stretch and release muscle fibers within a participant’s body while he or she makes calls out until the myofascial connective tissue is expanded and the voice is changed.
 When this occurs it helps to realign any disorganized fibers within the body and the practitioner breathes and sounds freer.
-Some of you may of experienced “Racking” in a Fitzmaurice Voicework® course or a Vocal Yoga or Racking workshop at the London Freedom and Focus Conference or one of the VASTA conferences.
+Some of you may of experienced “Racking” in a Fitzmaurice Voicework® course, a Vocal Yoga or “Racking” workshop at the London Freedom and Focus Conference, at a VASTA conferences or at The Voice Foundation.

 Covered in the course will be: